Server Setup

 --backend-secret <BACKEND_SECRET>Enable backend session impersonationJAZZ_BACKEND_SECRETunset

---admin-secret <ADMIN_SECRET>Required for deploy, migrations push, and schema catalogue reads.
+--admin-secret <ADMIN_SECRET>Required for deploy, migrations push, schema catalogue reads, and edge upstream sync.
 In development mode, structural schema auto-sync works without it.JAZZ_ADMIN_SECRETunset

 Backend context setup